 As suspension sag is almost entirely dependent on the rider’s weight, getting it properly measured and adjusted is key.
-Find out how to measure your suspension sag in our recent article.

 Typically fitted to make your bike more stable (and incidents of being thrown off your bike more irregular!), a steering damper can help your front end stay on track and prevent rider fatigue.
 When fitted correctly, they will never make your steering heavier or result in any other disadvantages – instead, resulting in a safer, more comfortable ride.
-Find out more about steering dampers, and why you should consider them.

 Now for the fun part, testing out your new suspension on the open road!
 We recommend regularly testing your suspension against your weight and ride style as you make adjustments, so you can assure you get the perfect fit for you.
 Adjustments to your motorcycle can help make it feel like you’re riding a completely different motorcycle – one perfectly set up for you.